chandanhpcic/docs/source/contribute.rst

 -------------
 Closing Words
 -------------
-If you have suggestions on how others can contribute to OPNsense and it is not yet listed on this page, then let us know.
-You can reach us at contact @ opnsense.org.
+If you have suggestions on how others can contribute to Reticen8 and it is not yet listed on this page, then let us know.
+You can reach us at contact @ reticen8.com.